Content is king.

 Now that you’ve hooked the reader it’s time to talk about the problem in a little more depth outlining all of the negative symptoms they are likely experiencing and the implications.

-- What are the list of negative symptoms the reader is experiencing right now?
+- What is the list of negative symptoms the reader is experiencing right now?

 - How do those negative symptoms play out for them on an average day?